Wohesi/progtheorie/README.md

 F | 39 | 37 | 56 | 43
 G | 41 | 38 | 57 | 58

+## Advanced

+Design a cost scheme that is variable in costs with
+#the numbers of frequencies of a type placed.
+For example: a transmitter is 1 unit cheaper, every time you put it.
+Or 10% cheaper.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.